Cloud-Schematics/terraform-ibm-awx/README.md

 The floating IP (or public host) information will be available in "Outputs:" section of the ```terraform apply``` output log.

 Using IBM Cloud Schematics:
+The AWX web link is available
+- under workspace "Resources" in AWX section and
-The floating IP (or public host) information will be available in "View Log" (under "Outputs:") of "Plan applied" activity.
+- at "View Log" (under "Outputs:") of "Plan applied" activity.

 ### Accessing AWX Server
 Upon clicking http://floatingIP you will be prompted with a login dialog.
 The default administrator username and the password information is available in AWX documentation.